 Residency Obligation Appeals

 Permanent residents have the legal right to appeal a removal order or a negative determination regarding their residency obligation.
-Appeals concerning residency obligation are decided by the Immigration Appeal Division (IAD) of the Immigration and Refugee Board (IRB) of Canada.
-In the case of a removal order, as long as the permanent resident has initiated the appeal process within the 30-day time limit, the removal order will not come into force unless the appeal is later dismissed.
+Appeals concerning a removal order against a permanent resident and residency obligation are decided by the Immigration Appeal Division (IAD) of the Immigration and Refugee Board of Canada (IRB).
+In the case of a removal order, as long as the permanent resident has initiated the appeal process within the 30-day time limit, the removal order will not come into force until the appeal is later dismissed.
 As long as the removal order does not come into force, permanent resident status will not be terminated, and the permanent resident is entitled to remain in Canada.
 Keep in mind, however, that after a negative determination on residency obligation is made and a non-compliance report is lodged, days spent in Canada by a permanent resident would not count toward the 730-day requirement, unless the appeal is subsequently allowed by the IRB.

-The IRB would allow an appeal if it finds that the law was applied incorrectly or if the decision was not made in a fair manner.
+The IRB would allow an appeal if it finds that the law was applied incorrectly, that the findings were wrong according to law and facts, or if the decision was not made in a fair manner.
 The IRB would also allow an appeal if it finds that there are sufficient humanitarian and compassionate factors that justify the retention of permanent resident status.
 This is a ground that is most popularly used and argued, and each case could be different.
 At an appeal hearing, an appellant has the right to be represented by a lawyer or a Regulated Canadian Immigration Consultant as their legal counsel.
 If you find yourself in this situation, do not put off retaining competent legal counsel.

 A breach of the residency obligation causes many permanent residents to lose their status each year.
 They should thus ensure that they understand the legal obligation related to their status.
 As once said by IRB member Kenneth D. MacLean, “the onus is on the appellant to satisfy the residency obligation and ignorance of the law is not a sufficient excuse.”